This article was published on the 15th June 2021:

 Festival Sunday: Sunday 15th August 2021 > Sunday 14th August 2022

-Our Covid guarantee now kicks in and ticket holders will be contacted later this week with their options by email.
+Our Covid guarantee now kicks in and ticket holders were contacted with their options by email.

-The event moves to the 12th to 14th August 2022 at the same venue and your tickets will automatically be valid for the corresponding day(s) next summer.
+The event moves to the 12th to 14th August 2022 at the same venue and your tickets will automatically be valid for the corresponding day(s) next summer if you have kept hold of them.

 We will not sell tickets for 2022 at the same price that you have paid for 2020 or 2021 tickets.
 They will be more expensive.